Values

 - JavaScript uses a fixed number of bits, namely

-of them, to store a single number value. - For very big or very small numbers, you can also use scientific notation by adding an
+64of them, to store a single number value. - For very big or very small numbers, you can also use scientific notation by adding an

-- Treat fractional digital numbers as approximations, not as precise values
+e(for “exponent”), followed by the exponent of the number:2.99e8 - Treat fractional digital numbers as approximations, not as precise values

 Special numbers